Conversation Piece (musical): Background

 Conversation Piece was inspired by the book The Regent and his Daughter by Dormer Creston (1881–1973).
 Coward wrote the libretto in 1933 while on a sea voyage from Trinidad to England and composed the score on his return home.
 From the outset, Coward had the French star Yvonne Printemps in mind for the leading role of Mélanie, despite the fact that she spoke no English.
-Printemps agreed to play the part, and with the aid of her future husband, Pierre Fresnay, learned the words by rote.
+Printemps agreed to play the part, and with the aid of her partner, Pierre Fresnay, learned the words by rote.
 The male lead, Paul, Duc de Chaucigny-Varennes, was given to Romney Brent, but during rehearsals Coward came to think Brent was not up to the part, and asked him to relinquish it.
 On learning that Coward himself proposed to take the role, Brent gladly resigned, "providing you let me still come to rehearsals and watch you find out what a bloody awful part it is."
 Whether or not Coward came to share Brent's view, he handed the part over to Pierre Fresnay after three months.
 Other members of the large cast included Louis Hayward, Maidie Andrews and George Sanders, with Valerie Hobson in the chorus.

 The big tune from the show, "I'll Follow My Secret Heart", caused Coward much difficulty while he was composing the score, and he was on the verge of giving up the whole show: